Designing a home is like one of those Cosmo quizzes from the ’80’s. You remember those, right? This is from one called

 Tip 1: Make a List of What You Want

 About 2 years ago Architectural Digest’s online magazine Clever published an article called “Beware the Pinterest House.”
-In brief, it’s all about how Pinterest and Houzz can be overwhelming resources for finding home decor ideas.
+In brief, it’s all about how Pinterest and Houzz can be overwhelming resources for designing a home.
 Without a good way to distill those ideas you may end up with something that is more hodge-podge than a classically beautiful and well-appointed transitional space.

 Don’t get me wrong, I’m not saying to abandon these resources.
 They can be very helpful, even if you work with a designer.
 Images from these sites can give us a clearer picture of your style.
 However, I recommend eventually making an old school list with pen and paper.